 The best nasi lemak in Kuantan can be found in Restaurant Zaman, though be sure to get there early as they often sell out early.
 If you missed it, don’t worry as nasi lemak is a popular dish that can be found in most Malay stalls in the morning.

 There is no better way to wash away the spiciness of Malaysian food but with a nice cold bowl of shaved ice with sweet coconut milk and palm sugar.
 This local dessert is also called Cendol, and can be found in roadside stalls or dessert shops.
 If you’d like to try the best Cendol in Kuantan, head towards Cendol Air Putih located at Jalan Air Putih for a taste of this wonderful dessert.
 You can also order the variant with glutinous rice inside for a more filling treat!

 One of the best things to do in Kuantan is to enjoy a leisurely breakfast in one of their old kopitiam (cafe) and watch the world go by.
 There are several local favourites in Kuantan but do check out Hai Peng Kopitiam for their freshly-roasted Hainanese coffee which you can enjoy hot or iced.
 Don’t forget to pair your coffee with kaya toast and soft-boiled eggs for a nutritious and hearty breakfast!

 Similarly, you can find delicious kaya toast breakfast at Meng Fan cafe along Jalan Berserah as well as good coffee and nasi lemak.

 If you are staying at Club Med Cherating Beach, you will be pleased to find some of these dishes in any of our three restaurants, or try your hand at cooking your own Malaysian dish at our cooking class!
-Book a package with us today or speak to our customer service consultant to find out more.
+Book a package with us today or speak to our travel advisor to find out more.